I’ve received an offer from Sussex and Nottingham!

-Choosing the right course: There are over 300 institutions of higher education in the U.K., which offer over 50,000 different courses between them.
-It is therefore important that you carefully research the options available to you.
+Choosing the right course: There are over 300 institutions of higher education in the U.K., which together offer over 50,000 different courses.
+It is therefore important that you research carefully the options available to you.
 We will help you find courses that match your interests, career aspirations and talents whilst realistically taking into account your academic history and predicted grades.

 Deciding where to study: There are many universities and colleges to choose from and Greene’s will help you make informed choices that meet your academic and personal requirements.
-All our students are kept informed regarding pre-university courses, presentations, and Open Days.
-We will encourage you to visit universities in your own time at weekends, half terms and holidays.
+All our students are kept informed about where to research for specific help relating to their chosen courses and interests: pre-university courses, ‘taster days’, presentations, and Open Days.
+We encourage you to visit universities in your own time at weekends, half terms and holidays.

-Admissions tests: Some universities require students to pass an admissions test as well as standard A level or I.B. qualifications when applying for courses in certain subjects.
-We will ensure that you are guided throughout this process and fully acquainted with the requirements of the tests.
+Admissions tests: Some universities require students to pass an admissions test – often called aptitude tests – when applying for courses in certain subjects, in addition to A level or I.B. qualifications.
+We will ensure that you are guided throughout this process and are fully acquainted with the requirements of the tests.

-Presentation of material: We will support you in completing your application and in presenting material such as personal statements, enabling you to make the most of your achievements and present the strongest case for yourself.
+Presentation of material: We will support you in completing your application and help you to present material, such as Personal Statements, enabling you to make the most of your achievements and cast yourself in the best light.

 References: If you choose to submit your university application through Greene’s, we will endeavour to ensure that you have the fairest and most comprehensive reference possible.
 We will liaise with your teachers (past or present), current Greene’s tutors where relevant, employers and other individuals or organisations as appropriate.
 Your Director of Studies will assemble and moderate the various reports and comments, and the College Principal will then sign the reference.
 If you prefer that your previous school or college provides your reference, we will give every assistance to ensure that your academic progress with us has been fairly reported.